Markf1994/segretaria-digitale-backend/README.md

 describing the issue.
 Front‑end code should display this message to the user instead of logging a truncated line such as `ImportExcel error: L`.

+## Orari endpoints

+These routes manage turni records and require authentication.

+- `POST /orari/` – create or update a turno and return the saved record.
+- `GET /orari/` – list all turni without filtering by user.
+- `DELETE /orari/{turno_id}` – remove the specified turno.
+When the `G_SHIFT_CAL_ID` environment variable is configured, the corresponding event is also deleted from Google Calendar.

 ## Shift PDF endpoint

 The `GET /orari/pdf?week=YYYY-Www` route returns a PDF summary of the shifts